mguduri/subreddit-display/README.md

 yarn start
 ```
 At this point, `subreddit-display` should be running on port `8080`.
-Enter any subreddit name (ex: Reactjs) in the search bar displayed on the homepage
+Enter any subreddit name (ex: Reactjs) in the search bar displayed on the homepage.

 ## Testing